Portuguese Empire: Decolonisation and decline (1954–1999)

 The rise of Soviet influence among the Movimento das Forças Armadas's military (MFA) and working class, and the cost and unpopularity of the Portuguese Colonial War (1961–1974), in which Portugal resisted to the emerging nationalist guerrilla movements in some of its African territories, eventually led to the collapse of the Estado Novo regime in 1974.
 Known as the "Carnation Revolution", one of the first acts of the MFA-led government which then came into power – the National Salvation Junta (Junta de Salvação Nacional) – was to end the wars and negotiate Portuguese withdrawal from its African colonies.
 These events prompted a mass exodus of Portuguese citizens from Portugal's African territories (mostly from Angola and Mozambique), creating over a million Portuguese refugees – the retornados.
-Portugal's new ruling authorities also recognized Goa and other Portuguese India's territories invaded by India's military forces, as Indian territories.
+Portugal's new ruling authorities also recognised Goa and other Portuguese India's territories invaded by India's military forces, as Indian territories.
 Benin's claims over São João Baptista de Ajudá were accepted by Portugal in 1974.

 Civil wars in Angola and Mozambique promptly broke out, with incoming communist governments formed by the former rebels (and backed by the Soviet Union, Cuba, and other communist countries) fighting against insurgent groups supported by nations like Zaire, South Africa, and the United States.
 East Timor also declared independence in 1975 by making an exodus of many Portuguese refugees to Portugal, which was also known as retornados.
-However, East Timor was almost immediately invaded by Indonesia, which later occupied until 1999.
+However, East Timor was almost immediately invaded by Indonesia, which later occupied it until 1999.
 A United Nations-sponsored referendum resulted in a majority of East Timorese choosing independence, which was finally achieved in 2002.

 In 1987, Portugal signed the Sino-Portuguese Joint Declaration with the People's Republic of China to establish the process and conditions for the transfer of sovereignty of Macau, its last remaining overseas possession.
-While this process was similar to the agreement between the United Kingdom and China two years earlier regarding Hong Kong, the Portuguese transfer to China was met with less resistance than that of Britain regarding Hong Kong, as Portugal had already recognized Macau as Chinese territory under Portuguese administration in 1979.
-Under the transfer agreement, Macau is to be governed under a one country, two systems policy, in which it will retain a high degree of autonomy and maintain its capitalist way of life for at least 50 years after the handover in 2049.
-The handover of Macau in 1999 officially marked the end of the Portuguese Empire and end of colonialism in Asia.
+While this process was similar to the agreement between the United Kingdom and China two years earlier regarding Hong Kong, the Portuguese transfer to China was met with less resistance than that of Britain regarding Hong Kong, as Portugal had already recognised Macau as Chinese territory under Portuguese administration in 1979.
+Under the transfer agreement, Macau is to be governed under a one country, two systems policy, in which it will retain a high degree of autonomy and maintain its capitalist way of life for at least 50 years after the handover, until 2049.
+The handover of Macau on 20 December 1999 officially marked the end of the Portuguese Empire and the end of colonialism in Asia.